Ashrith5321/sam-lab-ui/README.md

 # one-motor-cpp

 A minimal C++ HTTP + serial bridge to control up to 9 DC motors on an **Arduino Leonardo** via browser or API.
-The project serves a web UI (`./public`) and communicates with the Arduino using serial commands like:
+The project serves a web UI (`./public`) and communicates with the Arduino using serial commands like `M1:START:37:CCW`.

-M1:START:37:CCW

-yaml
-Copy code

 ---